imfrancisd/PowerShell-Assert-Library/README.md

 You only need 1 of these files.

 #### What kinds of things can I do with these functions?
-There are three kinds of functions in this library:
+There are four kinds of functions in this library:
 * Assert Functions
 * Collection Functions
+* Comparison Functions
-* Comparison Functions.
+* Logic Functions.

 The Assert Functions will throw an error if some condition is not met.
 For example, you can:
 * assert that the result of a comparison is true